BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 </div>

-### 5. Link back to homepage
+### 5. Links back to the homepage

-Similar to the point above - users should always be able to easily navigate back to homepage.
+Ensure users have a quick and consistent way to easily navigate back to the homepage.

 ### 6. Related datasets

 Showing related datasets on the [dataset details pages](/main-content/pages/dataset-details) can help users explore other datasets in the same region or from the same topic.
-These recommendations should be specific and relevant to what users search for.
+Ensure any recommendations shown are specific and relevant to what a user is searching for.

-If there is a risks for the *related datasets* lists becoming unwieldy, they should be split into groups according to topic, location or other relevant attribute.
+Ensure large lists of *related datasets* are easily read by users by splitting them into groups according to topic, location or another relevant attribute.

 <div class="image-container">